Tropical Climate in Singapore: Heat, Rain, and What It Means for Your Building

 Climate in Singapore is tropical (equatorial), warm, and humid throughout the year, with temperatures ranging between 25–31°C and annual precipitation averaging about 2,400 mm.
 Influenced by its equatorial position, monsoon wind systems, and surrounding marine waters, the city-state experiences frequent intense downpours and strong ultraviolet radiation.
 Elevated humidity levels and high-intensity rainfall can impact buildings, increasing the risk of water ingress and material degradation.
 Proper waterproofing systems, durable construction materials, and efficient drainage infrastructure are essential to protect the building envelope from long-term climate-related damage.

-What is the Climate in Singapore?
+What Is the Tropical Climate in Singapore?

 What Type of Climate Zone Is Singapore In?